When to register your pet

 Registering your pet using forms

-If a breeder or previous owner does not transfer ownership to you online or via forms submitted to council, you can give council the completed Change of owner (C3A) (PDF, 150 KB) form.
-You'll need to complete a Pet registration (R2) (PDF, 147 KB) form and give it to council when you pay the registration fee.
+If a breeder or previous owner has provided you with a copy of the completed and signed Change of owner (C3A) (PDF, 150 KB) form, you will need to take this form to your local council along with a completed Pet registration (R2) (PDF, 147 KB) form when you pay the registration fee.

 - your name and address